jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_C--PythonAndPiCamera.md

 	# TEAM MEMBER NAMES

-Recall -- you may want to use `fbi` to look at the images you've saved.
+Check your work before you submit!
+Recall -- you may want to use `fbi` and `omxplayer` to look at the images and videos you've saved.

 ### System Scheduling